Opening Up a Treasure: Vertigo

 This beginning voyeuristic odyssey taken by our protagonist is cherished ground for the film's director Alfred Hitchcock.
 Hitch likes to observe his subjects' behaviour, but also portray their point of view.
 He'll endlessly watch Roger Thornhill wait to meet someone out in the middle of nowhere in North by Northwest or Melanie Daniels deliver some love birds in The Birds' protracted uneventful opening.
 His legendary characters who spy on others like Jeff Jeffries' photographer in Rear Window or Norman Bates' peeping-Tom in Psycho plus his constant traveling point of view shots provide ample evidence of this claim.
 Sophisticated as Hitchcock's filming techniques are, and maturely crafted as his storytelling is, he's never had the chance to plumb the psychological depth of a character's soul until Vertigo and courageously takes full advantage of this golden opportunity.
 Instead of watching his central character routinely react to the narrative's surprises from a detached perspective, Hitchcock magnetises Scottie.
 He wants us to feel what he feels, think what he thinks and react the way we know he will.
-Perhaps it's the ingenious screenplay that helps draw us into this retired detective's world, from a novel authored by Pierre Boileau and Thomas Narcejac.
+Perhaps it's the ingenious screenplay that helps draw us into this retired detective's world, from the novel D'Entre les Morts authored by Pierre Boileau and Thomas Narcejac.
 This was written after Hitchcock expressed his admiration for a prior work of theirs, made into the film Les Diaboliques.
-Of course there's assistance by the best of a seasoned crew of collaborators including screenplay adapters Alec Coppel and Samuel A. Taylor, the aforementioned Bernard Herrmann's lush romantic score (one of the most dramatically expressive ever composed for a motion picture), Robert Burks' enthralling cinematography, and George Tomasini's perfectly timed editing.
+Of course there's assistance by the best of a seasoned crew of collaborators including screenplay adapters Alec Coppel and Samuel A. Taylor, the aforementioned Bernard Herrmann's lush romantic score (one of the most dramatically expressive ever composed for a motion picture), Robert Burks' enthralling cinematography and George Tomasini's perfectly timed editing.